 What are your tricks for avoiding illness in the classroom?

 About the Author: Vanessa Levin’s journey in the field of early childhood education has spanned two continents, three states, eighteen years and many illnesses.
-Since 2001 Vanessa has provided the early childhood community with an invaluable resource through her popular and helpful website, Pre-K Pages.This article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+Since 2001 Vanessa has provided the early childhood community with an invaluable resource through her popular and helpful website, Pre-K Pages.This article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 -Teach Preschool on Pinterest

 -Teach Preschool on Twitter

 -Teach Preschool on Instagram

 -Deborah Stewart on Google+